OyczE/esp32-wifi-penetration-tool-esp32c5/FliperApp/README.md

 * **BACK** – stop with `attackstop` or return to the menu.

 The application communicates over UART using the default Flipper settings.
+Any pending console output is cleared on start so no stray characters are sent to the ESP32.

 ## Building